FAQs for Parents and Families

 What if I have questions about my student’s academic performance?

 If you have questions about how your student is doing at Colorado College, you should talk first with your student.
-If you are not satisfied with that discussion, you can contact Re Evitt, the Associate Dean of the College at (719) 389-6687.
+If you are not satisfied with that discussion, you can contact Pedro de Araujo, the Vice Provost at (719) 389-6687.
 It is best not to contact faculty members, as it is important that the faculty-student relationship be built directly by those individuals.
 In addition faculty will not know whether a FERPA form has been signed, so they will not be certain what information your student has given permission to communicate.
-Dean Evitt will have access to your student’s FERPA status.
+Dean de Araujo will have access to your student’s FERPA status.

 Does Colorado College offer summer school, and what should we know about it?